-Example: ”It’s not true that vegetarians are weaklings.”
+Example: “It’s not true that vegans are weaklings.”

-Better: ”Vegetarians are healthier and slimmer and live years longer than meat-eaters.”
+Better: “Vegans are healthier and slimmer and live years longer than meat-eaters.”

 - Avoid self-righteous language and exaggeration.
-Readers may dismiss arguments if they feel preached to or if the author sounds hysterical.
+Readers may dismiss arguments if they feel that they are being preached to or if the author sounds hysterical.

 Example: “Only a heartless sadist could continue to eat animals when any fool knows that animals’ lives are snuffed out in screaming agony for the satisfaction of people who can’t be bothered to take a moral stand.”

-Better: ”Most compassionate people would stop eating meat if they saw the miserable lives that animals raised for food endure.”
+Better: “Most compassionate people would stop eating meat if they saw the miserable lives endured by animals raised for food.”